Reds vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres' Blake Snell (0-4) will make his sixth start of the season.
+- Michael Wacha (2-1) will take the mound for the Padres, his sixth start of the season.

 |Opponent